stevenbarash/idme-dotnet-sample-app/readme.md

 2. Open the solution in Visual Studio [Code].
 3. Rename appsettings copy.json to appsettings.json
 4. Input Client ID/Client Secret from ID.me Developer Portal into appsettings.json
+5. Ensure "http://localhost:5030/authorization-code/callback" is in your Consumer's list of Redirect URI
-5. Restore NuGet packages.
+6. Restore NuGet packages.
-6. Build the solution.
+7. Build the solution.

 ## Usage